Last Minute Checklist: What To Know Before Your Outdoor Wedding

 Setting up a wedding is no small task and is one that becomes even more challenging when the nearest parking lot is a mile away.
 Along with setup, accessibility is just as important for your guests.
 If accessible parking is limited, your guests may need to travel by foot which can be a problem for older guests or those with different abilities.

 Check out your parking situation and explore the easiest way for guests to get to the location once they arrive.
-From there, make sure your guests are informed, so they utilize the best methods of transportation (check out our blog on wedding websites, for easy ways to notify your guests).
+From there, make sure your guests are informed, so they utilize the best methods of transportation.

 Prepare for Bugs